 Buttermilk Raisin Bran Muffins

-This classic Buttermilk Raisin Bran Muffins recipe (with nuts, chocolate chips, raisins, cranberries, blueberries, or coconut) makes 4 dozen muffins!
+This Classic Buttermilk Raisin Bran Muffins recipe (with nuts, chocolate chips, raisins, cranberries, blueberries, or coconut) makes 4 dozen!
 You may also enjoy these Sour Cream Bran Muffins Recipe!

 Friends, I do enjoy our little mountain home so much.
 I love the brightness, the windows, the feel of a “great room” where we can all be together, and the overall coziness.